-The Brightness and Black Level controls are shown as percentages instead of absolute luminance values.
-This is because these models do not have an internal luminance sensor and stabilization circuit.
+Note: Brightness and Black Level controls are shown as percentages instead of absolute luminance values if the connected display does not have an internal luminance sensor and stabilization circuit.
+Please see the "Features by Model" tables on page 51 and page 52.